skhiggins/Stata_guide/README.md

   * results - results go in this folder
     * figures - subfolder for figures
     * tables - subfolder for tables
+    * logs - subfolder for log files
   * scripts - code goes in this folder
+    * The first script should be a master script `run_all.do`,  which could generate all the required folders and run all the scripts in one time.
     * Number scripts in the order in which they should be run
     * programs - a subfolder containing functions called by the analysis scripts.
 All user-written ado files should be contained in this directory.
     * old - a subfolder where old scripts from previous versions are stored if there are major changes to the structure of the project for cleanliness

 ## Scripts structure
 Because we often work with large data sets and efficiency is important, I advocate (nearly) always separating the following three actions into different scripts: